drewvlaz/virtual-assistant/README.md

 ## Overview
 This is a virtual assistant aimed for students powered by Naive Bayes.
-Actions currently in development are checking grades, greetings, telling jokes, searching the internet, and checking the weather.
+Actions currently in development are checking grades, exchanging greetings, telling jokes, searching the internet, and checking the weather.

 ## Demo